FlorinMiron98/Jet-Set-Go/README.md

      export { OPTIONS };
      ```
    - Inside the `headers` property introduce the API key value and the RapidAPI host from your booking API.
-11. Run the Project Locally
+13. Run the Project Locally
    - Now, start the Parcel development server to view the project locally using the followin command: `npm run start`.
    - Alternatively, if the script is not defined in `package.json`, you can run Parcel directly by specifying the entry HTML file (e.g., `index.html`): `parcel index.html`.
    - Parcel will start a development server and provide a local URL, typically `http://localhost:1234`.
-12. View the Project In Your Browser
+14. View the Project In Your Browser
    - Open your web browser and go to the following URL: `http://localhost:1234` (or the one provided in the terminal).
-13. Make Changes and See Live Updates
+15. Make Changes and See Live Updates
    - While the development server is running, any changes you make to the project’s source files will automatically reload in the browser, providing a live preview of your changes.
-14. Stop the Development Server
+16. Stop the Development Server
    - When you’re done, you can stop the Parcel development server by pressing `Ctrl + C` in the terminal.
+#### MacOS
+**Follow the first 10 steps from Windows instructions above**
+**Important Note**
+As this project was built on a Windows, trying to run it on macOS might cause additional issues.
+It's possible that the `node_modules` directory still has the Windows-specific version of other platform-specific dependencies that aren't compatible with macOS. (e.g Parcel.js uses [Lightningcss](https://lightningcss.dev/) for CSS minification and optimization.
+This can cause an error on macOS when running a project that was built on Windows).
+To solve this issue, follow the next steps:
+- **Delete `package-lock.json` (if it exists):** If you still have the `package-lock.json` file in your project, it may contain platform-specific dependencies from the previous Windows environment.
+It’s a good practice to delete this file before reinstalling dependencies to avoid platform-specific conflicts.
+Run `rm package-lock.json` in your command line.
+- **Install dependencies on macOS:** Run `npm install` to install all the dependencies fresh on your macOS machine.
+This will ensure that the right versions of all packages for macOS are installed.
+The packages will be installed based on your system's platform and architecture, and any platform-specific versions of dependencies (like Lightningcss) will be installed correctly for macOS.
+- **Verify the installation:** Once the dependencies are installed, you can verify that everything is working correctly by running `npm start`.
+**After completing the steps above, you can follow the rest of the steps from Windows instructions**
 ## Credits
 ### Content
 - [ChatGPT](https://chatgpt.com/) - Used to create content for: